patelk1214/python-homework/financial_planner/README.md

 There is a 95% chance that an initial investment of $800000 in the portfolio over the next 10 years will end within in the range of $863941.11 and $1683166.81

-3) 30 year retiremet:
-Allocation
-spy = 0.60
-agg = 0.40

-There is a 95% chance that an initial investment of $20000 in the portfolio over the next 30 years will end within in the range of $99491.59 and $1256334.25
-There is a 95% chance that an initial investment of $30000.0 in the portfolio over the next 30 years will end within in the range of $149237.39 and $1884501.37